rond3vs/4thelazy/src/content/blog/going-freelance.md

 title: "Going freelance guide"
 description: "The essential steps to start freelancing without the usual stress"
 pubDate: 2025-03-10
-image: "/images/going-freelance.png"

 tags: ["School"]
 type: "Tweet"
 ---

-# Going freelance guide

-Thinking about freelancing but don't want the hassle?
-Here's how to make the transition as painless as possible.

 ## Step 1: Start part-time